winstonpuckett/winstonpuckett-site/src/products/lucifer/index.md

 ## Get up and running quickly

 Installation is incredibly simple and will be supported on all operating systems.
-Just run <code>cargo install lucifer-testing</code>.
+If you already have [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed, just run <code>cargo install lucifer-testing</code>.
 Head to the installation page [here](/products/lucifer/installation) for full instructions and options.

-In the future, this project will be directly integrated with common CI/CD tools like Github Actions and Jenkins for seemless CI/CD testing.

 ## Easy test suite management